Granp4sso/RISC-V-Memory-Protection-Table/README.md

 $ source settings.sh rv32   # For 32-bit systems
 $ source settings.sh rv64   # For 64-bit systems
 ```
+If no argument is provided (i.e., if the script is executed as `source settings.sh`), the environment will be configured by default for the RV64 architecture.
 ## Simulation Flow
 Follow these steps to generate test cases, build, run, and verify the MPT simulation:
 1. #### Generate Test Cases
+> ⚠️ **Important:** The current version of the simulation test flow in this branch is **not compatible** with the `generate_test_cases.py` and `check_test_cases.py` scripts.
+> To use the test generation and checking functionalities, you must **revert to commit `d42df3d`**.
+> For more details, refer to the following issue: https://github.com/Granp4sso/RISC-V-Memory-Protection-Table/issues/7#issue-3039046262.

 Navigate to the `simulation` directory and run the `generate_test_cases.py` script to generate the test cases.
 Specify the number of test cases as an argument:

 ```bash